All Things Stewart Springs

 -- Troy A, QC Canada

-(Some might say practically all of it.)
+(Some would say practically all of it.)

 A late July 2019 Google reviewer was likewise aggrieved: